 Florida Dark-Winged Subterranean Termites can now only be found in Florida, although they were once widely distributed across Texas and the Gulf region.
 They are named for the two pairs of dark wings on the alates of the species.

 Termites of any species can cause extensive damage before they are even discovered, which means early action is vital.
-If you think there may be termites in or near your home or business, give Excel a call and we’ll send a technician over ASAP.
+If you think there may be termites in or near your home or business, or see any signs of termite infestation, contact us today and we’ll send a technician over ASAP.

 Choosing Excel helps us support the John Hopkins Lyme Research Center.
 You will help them advance the critical knowledge and clinical tools urgently needed to improve Lyme disease patient care and health outcomes.